SIMBAChain/libsimba4j-platform/docs/index.md

 ```

 Once you have an auth config established, you can create services.
 Let's start with the
 `OrganisationService`.
-This provides management tasks to list resources, and deploy code and contracts.
+This provides management tasks to list resources, and deploy code and
-The following example shows how this is done
+contracts.
+The following example shows how this is done.

+First create an `OrganisationConfig` instance.
+This takes your auth config and the name of an
+organisation you are a member of.

+Then create an `OrganisationService` passing in the org config and the root endpoint of the SEP
+service.

 ```java
 AzConfig config=new AzConfig(clientId,clientSecret,tenantId,appId,